Quantum geometry of moduli spaces of local systems and representation theory: Basic constructions

-\paragraph{1.
-The Cartan group of $\G$.} Take a Borel subgroup $\B$ of $\G$.
-The Cartan group of $\B$ is the quotient $\B/\U$, where $\U$ is the maximal unipotent of $\B$.
+Take a Borel subgroup $\B$ of $\G$.
+The Cartan group of $\B$ is the quotient $\B/\U$, where $\U$ is the maximal unipotent subgroup inside $\B$.
 The Cartan group of another Borel subgroup $\B'$ is canonically isomorphic to the Cartan group of $\B$.
 Indeed, the subgroups $\B$ and $\B'$ are conjugated, and $\B$ acts trivially on $\B/\U$.
 Thus the group $\G$ determines {\it the Cartan group} $\H$.
-It comes equipped with the root data.
+It is equipped with the root data.
 A maximal split torus in $\G$ is called a {\it Cartan subgroup}.
-It is isomorphic to the Cartan group, but does not carry a canonical root data.
+It is isomorphic to the Cartan group without canonical root data.